*Contributing authors: Scott Kramer, Bilal Mahmood, Bill Pentney, Eric Pollmann, Jeffrey Wang *

 We limit the events aggregated to just the top-most logged in the customer’s dataset because lower frequency events are unlikely to provide much signal to the downstream model.
 For event properties, we compute aggregates for the most commonly queried event properties used by the customer in Amplitude, as a proxy for which event properties are most important to the customer.

-Another challenge of generic feature engineering is dataset shift (specifically covariate shift).
+Another challenge of generic feature engineering is (specifically covariate shift).
 To avoid it means ensuring that the feature matrix that is used in training has a similar distribution to the feature matrix that is used in inference.

 One way this dataset shift can occur is when feature aggregates are computed on a more discrete basis than when training occurs.
 For instance, if feature aggregates were computed for hourly windows but feature engineering occurred once daily, there is no guarantee that a feature matrix generated on Monday at midnight for training would have a similar distribution as one generated for inference on Monday at noon.
 One case it would shift would be that users are less likely to open an email at 9:00 a.m. on a Sunday than at 9:00 a.m. on Monday.